hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

 * Table 6

 * Table 7:  Top 5 popular types of different layer

-Details presented in the `summary` tab of  http://bit.ly/top-5-popular-types-of-different-layers

-Reproduce: go to the `data-constraint-checker` script folder and run:
+Go to the `main278/formatchecker/` script folder and run:
 ```
 $ ruby run_app.rb  --api-breakdown
 ```
 This will generate a single log file for each application under ```log/api_breakdown_#{app_name}.log```
 ```
 $ ruby api_breakdown_spread_sheets.rb
 ```
 The summarized breakdown will be written to output/api_total_breakdown.xlsx.

+Details presented in the `summary` tab of  http://bit.ly/top-5-popular-types-of-different-layers

 * Table 8: app versions vs constraint changes